 - A student who has been administratively withdrawn from a course as a result of the noshow (NS) or non-attendance (NA) report may submit an appeal to the course instructor.
-This appeal must be in writing and include the appropriate documentation in accordance with conditions stipulated in the instructor's syllabus. - The course instructor will evaluate the appeal according to the course syllabus and will notify the student of the appeal's outcome within three working days. - If a student is to be allowed to return to class, the instructor must submit to the Admissions Office a written request (Class Reinstatement Request Form) for the student's reinstatement and the student must verify his/her reinstatement in the Admissions Office, obtain an updated schedule, be cleared by the Business Office and show the instructor documentation that the process was completed to finalize the reinstatement and be allowed to attend class. - If a student is not allowed to return to class, the student may file a written appeal with all relevant documentation to the appropriate Division Chair who will notify the student of that appeal's outcome within three working days. - If the matter cannot be resolved at the Division Chair level, the student may make a final documented written appeal to the Chief Academic Officer.
-The decision of the Chief Academic Officer is final and will be communicated to the student within three working days from the date the written appeal is received.
+This appeal must be in writing and include the appropriate documentation in accordance with conditions stipulated in the instructor's syllabus. - The course instructor will evaluate the appeal according to the course syllabus and will notify the student of the appeal's outcome within three working days. - If a student is to be allowed to return to class, the instructor must submit to the Office of Admissions a written request (Class Reinstatement Request Form) for the student's reinstatement and the student must verify his/her reinstatement in the Office of Admissions, obtain an updated schedule, be cleared by the Business Office and show the instructor documentation that the process was completed to finalize the reinstatement and be allowed to attend class. - If a student is not allowed to return to class, the student may file a written appeal with all relevant documentation to the appropriate Division Chair who will notify the student of that appeal's outcome within three working days. - If the matter cannot be resolved at the Division Chair level, the student may make a final documented written appeal to the VP/Dean of the College.
+The decision of the VP/Dean of the College is final and will be communicated to the student within three working days from the date the written appeal is received.